Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 <p style="clear:both"></p>

 # 2. Setup wifi

+This step is unnecessary if you have set up WiFi in the Raspberry Pi Imager.
+It is also not supported for the current 'Bookworm' images, only older 'Buster' versions.

 1. This step is optional if you are going to connect to the SBC using an Ethernet network, or if you are going to plug a monitor, keyboard and mouse into the SBC.